1am9trash/CUDA_SGEMM/README.md

 - Threads are extended to 2D, shifting from one thread handling a tile_m × 1 computation to one thread handling a tile_m × tile_n computation.
 This adjustment reduces the total number of threads, increases block size, and decreases gmem accesses.
   - In kernel 4, the configuration is (block_m, block_k, block_n, tile_m) = (64, 8, 64, 8), requiring 64 × 64 / 8 = 512 threads.
 Further scaling is not possible because a single SM can have a maximum of 1024 threads.
   - In this kernel, the configuration is (block_m, block_k, block_n, tile_m, tile_n) = (128, 8, 128, 8, 8), requiring only 128 × 128 / 8 / 8 = 256 threads.

+### 6. thread tiling register
+- An attempt was made to store the data used in 2D thread tiling computations in registers instead of accessing shared memory (smem) on each operation.
+- However, testing revealed a slight performance degradation.
+The benefit of reducing memory access by using registers was outweighed by the overhead introduced by managing data in registers.

 ## Reference
 - [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM)